Goldendale Free Public Library

 The 20th century brought further changes to Klickitat County, with the decline of certain industries and the emergence of new ones.
 The timber industry, which had been a key economic driver, began to wane, while the tourism and outdoor recreation sectors gained prominence.
 Today, Klickitat County is known for its stunning natural landscapes, including the Columbia River Gorge, Mount Adams, and the Gifford Pinchot National Forest, attracting visitors and outdoor enthusiasts from far and wide.

-This timeline provides a condensed summary of the historical journey of Klickitat County, Washington.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Klickitat County, Washington.

 • 1805: Lewis and Clark Expedition pass through Klickitat County